 2004-S Silver Proof DCAM Dime Value

-The San Francisco Mint struck 1,789,488 silver proof Roosevelt dimes in 2004, featuring 90% silver composition with mirror-like proof finish.
-These dimes were included in the 11-piece silver proof set, where the dime, quarters, and half dollar all contained silver, distinguishing them from standard clad proofs.
-Sets arrived in original mint packaging with protective hard plastic cases and outer boxes, different from the blue-flag design used for clad proof sets.
+The San Francisco Mint struck 1,789,488 silver proof Roosevelt dimes in 2004, packaging them within the 11-piece silver proof set alongside silver quarters and silver half dollar.
+Sets arrived in protective hard plastic cases and outer boxes with different packaging from the standard clad proof sets, allowing collectors to easily distinguish the two offerings.

 2004-S Silver Proof DCAM Dime Price/Grade Chart